 It seems that North Texas and surrounding areas have become the center of foundation repair scams for the entire country.

-FACT: Far and away the most foundation damaged homes are the result of upheaval...swelling soils... which are not corrected by piers and lifting!
+FACT: Far and away, the most foundation-damaged homes result from upheaval—swelling soils that are not corrected by piers and lifting.

-FACT: Foundation companies pop up, come and go, change names, change owners and disappear almost every day!
+FACT: Foundation companies pop up, come and go, change names, change owners, and disappear almost daily!

-FACT: All it takes is a pick-up truck, a couple of laborers and you too can be a foundation repair contractor.
-It is easy to be fooled by media advertising and cheap prices!
+FACT: All it takes is a pickup truck, a couple of laborers, and you too can be a foundation repair contractor.
+That is scary.
+It's easy to be misled by media advertising and low prices!
 (See next fact!)

-FACT: The state of Texas, as well as many others, does not license or provide oversight of foundation repair companies!
+FACT: The state of Texas, along with many others, does not license or provide oversight of foundation repair companies!

 FACT: Most foundation repair agents are commissioned pier salespeople paid to sell as many piers as possible!

-FACT: Many engineers who specialize in residential foundation repair are "in bed" with foundation repair companies! (the pier salesman specs the job and the engineer rubber stamps it or the engineer specs then tells the customer who to use.)
+FACT: Many engineers who specialize in residential foundation repair are "in bed" with foundation repair companies!
+(The pier salesman specifies the job, and the engineer rubber-stamps it, or the engineer specifies and then directs the customer whom to use.)

-FACT: If you pier and lift the low area, of a structure that has heaved, the job will fail when the heaved areas dry out.
+FACT: Lifting and piering the lower part of a structure that has heaved will likely fail once the heaved areas dry out.

 FACT: I have been involved with the foundation repair business for forty years.
 I have seen foundation repair scams come and go.
 Often leaving a trail of failed foundation repairs and unhappy customers.
 The point is, there are a lot of pier salesmen and consequently a lot of scams.